MiguelK/PodStore/readme.txt

 # Episode has podCastRefId = unikt id inom samma catalog som pekar på PodCast
 # Search
 		-Client can have a PodCast not existsing in server catalog.

+* Subscriber.getSubscriberPodCasts()
+   get request from playListVC, update with star if later episode exist use the return podcast values if later exists

 # Startup of server
 		 - Index all Episodes in in-memory searchable cache